 Admit your wrong… even if you aren't

 Anytime you receive negative feedback, use it as an opportunity to showcase your businesses’ ability to achieve customer satisfaction, keeping in mind that the way your handle yourself can impact the opinion of far more than the customer you’re dealing with.
-This approach to damage control will show everyone that you are a customer-centric company, which will work in your favor in your efforts to appease the disgruntled customer and present your business in the most positive light in the eyes of others.
+This approach to damage control will show everyone that you are a customer-centric company, which will work in your favor in your efforts to appease the disgruntled customer and present your business in the most positive light in the

 Offer a solution